The museum is currently closed for the season.

 Opening day for the 2022 season is Saturday, May 28th at 10:00am PDT.

 The Weed Lumber Town Museum is a collection of artifacts and photographs of the people who founded and lived in Weed.
 Artifacts from the old lumber company store and from the company hospital are on display.

 Some rooms are decorated with original pieces to resemble a typical home from the 1900s as well as a room dedicated to law enforcement with jail cell and booking area.
 See logging and hand tools, including tram cars and locomotives, used to move lumber in the mill yards.

 You are important to us as a partner because 100 percent of your support helps keep our doors open and ready for your visit.

-Are you in town for the Weed Carnevale.
-Please drop by the Museum.
+Are you in town for the Weed Carnevale?
+Please drop by and visit the Museum.

 Tires on the restored 1923 LaFrance were becoming a safety concern.
-After a nationwide search, new ones were found on the East coast and shipped.
-The historically accurate tires were then installed.
+After a nationwide search, new ones were found on the East coast and shipped; the historically accurate tires were then installed.
 In June of 2021, new tires were also procured for the unrestored 1923 LaFrance fire engine and installed.